klok0693/demo/documentation/gui_features.md

 The challenges came from differences in platform lifecycles, event handling, and underlying behavior.
 JavaFX follows a frame-driven rendering model, while Swing relies on passive repainting and the EDT.
 Some UI and UX aspects were sensitive to these differences, but they were resolved.

-Some tests also required tinkering, mostly in the way how application being initialized
+Some tests also required tinkering, mostly in the way how application being initialized.
+Also, all node's ids, used by test's robots, are moved in a [shared class](../modules/core/src/main/java/org/example/astero_demo/core/port/ui/markup/ElementID.java)

 The most unresolved area is markup and styling.
 Swing lacks native CSS support, and defining layouts and styles purely in code is verbose and difficult to maintain.